particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 {{> codebox content="/assets/files/tether-mhat.cpp" format="cpp" height="400" flash="true"}}

+- For general information, see [Tethering](reference/device-os/tethering/).
-For information about the `Tether` class, see the [Device OS API reference](/reference/device-os/api/tether/).
+- For information about the `Tether` class, see the [Device OS API reference](/reference/device-os/api/tether/).

 Note that the M-SoM does not support tethering and cannot be used to supply a cellular network connection to a Raspberry Pi with the M-HAT.